maffeis/httputils/README.md

 # Go module `httputils`

 Module `github.com/maffeis/httputils` provides utility functions for developing HTTP server applications in go.
 The following example sets up a go server which listens on port 8080 for HTTP requests and on 8443 for HTTPS requests.
-The HTTPS socket is secured with a certificate and with a private key that are specified to the `ListenHTTPS` function as file paths.
+The HTTPS socket is secured with a certificate and with a private key specified to the `ListenHTTPS` function as file paths.
 A REST endpoint `GET /m/{msg}` is exposed, which returns a JSON response document.

 ```go
 import (